DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R 339.14032 Qualifying continuing education subjects.

 Rule 32.
-One or more qualifying subjects shall be covered in a course for the
+One or more qualifying subjects must be covered in a course for the

 participant to receive continuing education credit.
 Qualifying subjects are those that